Sameer-Mann/InstaScrapper/README.md

 # Requires An Instagram Account to run

+# Comments
+This file extracts the no. of comments you want from a post and writes them to a file after cleaning them and also analyses the comments sentiments<br>
+Outputs: post_id.csv : comment,negative,neutral,positive,compound <br>
 username and password should be set as environment variables with names: USERNAME_INSTA and PASSWORD_INSTA